Collard Green

 Health Benefits

-- Exceptional source of vitamin K, essential for bone health and blood clotting
+- Exceptional source of Vitamin K supports bone health and blood clotting

 Buying Guide